 Notation Meaning literal Must be used in the command exactly as shown. italics A parameter for which you must supply specific information.
 For example, for a serverid parameter, supply the ID of the server. [-f] The enclosed elements are optional.
 Omit the brackets when you compose the command.
-Previous argument can be repeated. p4 [g-opts] streamlog [-l -L -t -m max] stream1 means 1 or more stream arguments separated by a space See also the use on in Command alias syntax in the Helix Core P4 Command Reference Tip bas a different meaning for directories.
-See Wildcards in the Helix Core P4 has a different meaning for directories.
-See Wildcards in the Helix Core P4 Command Reference . element1 element2 Either element1 or element2 is required.
+Previous argument can be repeated. p4 [g-opts] streamlog [-1 -L -t -m max] stream1 means 1 or more stream arguments separated by a space See also the use on in Command alias syntax in the Helix Core P4 Command Reference Tip has a different meaning for directories.
+See Wildcards in the Helix Core P4 Command Reference. element1 element2 Either element1 or element2 is required.